High order moment model for polydisperse evaporating sprays towards interfacial geometry: Two phase flows modeling

-Let us emphasize that the DIM can be obtained by applying this operator to the monophasic Navier-Stokes equation.
-The obtained equations involve the volume fraction variable, which expresses the portion of the occupied volume by a given phase.
-Moreover, the volume fraction allows to locate the interface up to the averaging scale and is then a first piece of information about the interface geometry:
+The Diffuse Interface Models can be obtained by averaging the monophasic fluid equations.
+The obtained equations involve the volume fraction, which allows to locate the interface up to the averaging scale and is then a first piece of information about the interface geometry:

-The second variable treated by Drew \cite{Drew_Geom} and used also in other two-phase flow models \cite{vallet2001,jay06,lebas2009} is the interfacial area density.
+The second variable treated by Drew \cite{Drew_Geom} and used also in other two-phase flow models \cite{vallet2001,lebas2009} is the interfacial area density.
 The importance of this variable relies mainly on the modeling of exchange terms (evaporation, thermal transfer and drag force) as well as modeling the primary atomization.
-The interfacial area density is interpreted as the ratio of the surface area of an interface contained in a macroscopic volume and this volume.
+This variable is interpreted as the ratio of the surface area of an interface contained in a macroscopic volume and this volume.

 So far, the interface modeling is still incomplete, since no information on the interface shape is being given.
 In fact, the small details of the interface can not be modeled accurately using only two geometrical variables.
-Drew proposed to introduce the two curvatures of the interface in his model.
-Indeed, these variables give a complementary description of the interface and are highly related to the atomization process, since they are involved in the jump relations at the interface.
+Drew proposed to introduce the mean $\Hcurv=\frac{1}{2}(\curv_1+\curv_2)$ and Gauss $\Gcurv=\curv_1\curv_2$ curvatures of the interface in his model, where $\curv_1$ and $\curv_2$ are the two principal curvatures.

-The two local curvatures can be defined as follows: let $P$ be a point of the interface and $\normal$ is the normal vector at the point $P$.
-Then, we take a plane that contains $P$ and parallel to $\normal$.
-As the plane rotates around the normal vector, the intersection curve between the interface and the plane defines a curvature at point $P$ which corresponds to the curvature of this 2D curve.
-As the plane completes a full $\pi$ rotation, it can be shown that it has reached exactly two extremal curvature values: the two principal curvatures $\curv_1$ and $\curv_2$.

-Drew derived the dynamical equations of the mean and Gauss curvature respectively $\Hcurv$ and $\Gcurv$ from the differential definitions of $\curv_1$ and $\curv_2$.
-These two variables read: